 The shift to digital gave rise to “success” metrics such as click-through rates, likes, impressions, open rates and visitors that are, at best, indicators that the audience was there but not true measures of marketing effectiveness.
 Sure, these delivery metrics could assess whether the message attracted attention (“eyeballs”), but what they don’t measure was whether the message was compelling enough to drive a sale.
 When it comes to being accountable to marketing program delivery and ROI, marketers today need to rely on more tangible metrics that prove conversion and reduce waste, regardless of whether they are measuring digital tactics or traditional advertising.
 Measuring conversion, which produces sales, is paramount.
 Conversion impacts the higher-level goals of revenue performance and company growth.
 The focus on the transactions and the dollars spent also allows a company to understand their true cost to acquire a customer/sale, a metric that gives marketers and their bosses a way to compare one marketing investment against another.
 Conversion is such an important part of the equation that companies are beginning to reallocate marketing dollars to “non-working” investments (money spent outside of a traditional “campaign” tactics) in areas such as data and technology and customer experience.
 These investments are efficiency plays.
 Better customer data and insights lead to deeper and better targeting.
 An improved customer experience closes the loop on the entire process and drives conversion, making the marketing spend that much more effective.

-2. Out: Extensive Sets of Marketing Data
+Extensive Sets of Marketing Data

 In: Clear KPIs that Show Business Impact